goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** Even the most reputable dependencies such as Express have known vulnerabilities.
+❌ **Otherwise:** Even the most reputable dependencies such as Express have known vulnerabilities.
 This can get easily tamed using community tools such as npm audit, or commercial tools like snyk (offer also a free community version).
 Both can be invoked from your CI on every build

 <br/>